tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 By design, it works by routing information through a number of intermediate nodes, which eventually connect to exit nodes that work as trusted authority servers.
 Each of these servers keeps track of all the nodes in the network and their performance.
 These exit nodes also act as proxies, allowing Tor users to access the clearnet without revealing their identity.
-As there are only few trusted authority servers, the integrity of these nodes is essential for the entire network, making them a valuable target for attacks [[3]].
+As there are only a few trusted authority servers, the integrity of these nodes is essential for the entire network, making them a valuable target for attacks [[3]].

 Instead of storing the network's metadata in a group of trusted authority servers, I2P keeps this data in the DHT.
 This approach makes it harder to attack the network, since it runs on normal I2P nodes and provides a small